Please review these detailed instructions and requirements for applying to the University of Iowa Master of Public Health Program.

 - Upload your resume or CV

-- Write a personal statement.
+- Upload a personal statement.
 In your statement, please address the following questions (1,500-word limit):

-- Students must choose and apply to one subtrack or combined degree within the MPH Program.
+- Students must choose and apply to one Program of Study or combined degree within the MPH Program.
 Which are you applying to and why?

-- How does the required coursework for the subtrack you are pursuing match up with what you hope to learn and achieve throughout the program?
+- How does the required coursework for the Program of Study you are pursuing match up with what you hope to learn and achieve throughout the program?

 - In detail, please describe: your exposure to, training in, and/or work experiences within public health?

 - How does the MPH degree relate to your career goals?